 - Atrophic Scars

-- Hypertrophic And Keloidal Scars
+- Hypertrophic and Keloidal Scars

 You get these types of scars when your skin forms too much collagen, causing bumps and ridge-like areas on the surface.
 There are bundles of collagen within the area where there is acne.
-Keloids appear as red-purple papules that can spread beyond the acne affected area.
-Both hypertrophic and keloidal scars are common in dark-skinned individuals (1).
+Hypertrophic scars are raised scars that occur on the site of injury (or acne).
+These are thick and wide and usually, occur during the healing process.

 Types Of Laser Treatment For Acne Scar Removal

 Lasers that are used for acne scar removal mainly fall into two categories: